 Unfortunately, a detached garage is going to be the most expensive structure you can add to your property, with Fixr estimating a cost anywhere from $30,000 to $60,000 on average.
 HomeAdvisor says the project can go as low as $6,000 if you really go bare-bones with your project.

 Storage sheds and barns

 The best thing about sheds is that they’re typically quite affordable.
-Though HomeAdvisor estimates a range of $1,700 to $4,500 for shed, barn or playhouse additions, Fixr reports the national average is just over $2,700, making them the most affordable detached structures on the list.
+Though HomeAdvisor estimates a range of $1,700 to $4,600 for shed, barn or playhouse additions, Fixr reports the national average at just over $5,600, making them the most affordable detached structures on the list.